Car insurance rates depend on a number of factors — let's dive into the data and learn more.

 Among the surveyed car insurance companies, USAA was the cheapest based on our average profile.
 Our individual profile might not reflect your rates.
 Use our auto insurance premiums as a jumping-off point and explore options from as many car insurance companies as possible.

 Depending on your level of coverage, your premium will vary.
-The average insurance policy in the US includes $50,000/$100,000 of bodily injury and $50,000 of property damage coverage with collision and comprehensive deductibles at $500.
+The average auto insurance policy in the US includes $50,000/$100,000 of bodily injury and $50,000 of property damage coverage with collision and comprehensive deductibles at $500.
 If you're leasing or financing your vehicle, you might be required to carry gap insurance as well.
-Below are some average auto insurance rates based on your coverage level across the US.
+Below are some average auto insurance rates based on coverage levels across the US.

 |State Min with 1000 Comp/Coll DED||$638||$106|